XabierGallardo/StarWars-Starship-Calculator/README.md

 #3.
 Store and access the data

-Get JSON data and store name and MGLT (megalight) onto a variable
+Get JSON data and store name, MGLT and consumables data onto a variable

-Create a new variable to do the calculation based on the input
+Create a new variable to do the calculation

+Calculation steps:

+- Need to know the total distance in hours a starship can cover

+- Multiply consumables results to get hours and store on new variable

+- (new variable) totalDistance = mglt * consumableHours

+- resupplyStops = totalDistance / inputDistance

-Show name and calculation onto the screen
+Show name and resupplyStops onto the screen